jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/Clockwork Devices.md

-**
+# `=this.file.name`
+## Overview
+- Rudimentary Clockwork Soldiers
+- Clockwork Sentinels
+- Clockwork Trolls

+Some require [[Spark]] to function.
+Multiple iterations of them, some more rudimentary than others.
+Many connect to a 'collective.'
+### Location
+Large collection location in [[New Calim]].

+### Capabilities
-Clockwork Sentinels - speak with a mechanical version of Solonor’s voice.
-Slender machines without inner workings partially exposed.
-Rat skull shaped bulb full of arcane fluid that is likely powering them.
+More advanced Clockwork Sentinels speak with a mechanical version of Solonor’s voice.

-“The machine has detected something”

-“The machine has deemed you are not a threat”

-**

-Clockwork Sentinels -

-“The machine has detected something”
+- “The machine has detected something”

-“The machine has deemed you are not a threat”
+- “The machine has deemed you are not a threat”

-“The machine has been disconnected from the collective”
+- “The machine has been disconnected from the collective”

-“The machine is trying to reset”
+- “The machine is trying to reset”

-“Requesting an engineer”
+- “Requesting an engineer”

-**